vistadataproject/vistadataproject.github.io/demo2/wdLocation.md

 ![](imagesLocn/LocnIOW_OPT_KNIGHT.png)

-and this provider has performed steady work of this sort from late in 2001 until now ...
+and this provider has performed steady work of this sort from late in 2001 until "now" ...

 ![](imagesLocn/LocnIOW_OPT_KNIGHT_TIMELINE.png)